Archit453/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Archit Panda**.
-I’m a BTech student on a mission to make learning and working with data enjoyable and engaging!
+I’m a BTech student on a mission to learn and enjoy working with data !